New Mexico: Languages

 New Mexico ranks third after California and Texas in the number of multilingual residents.
 According to the 2010 U.S. census, 28.5% of the population age 5 and older speak Spanish at home, while 3.5% speak Navajo.
-Some speakers of New Mexican Spanish are descendants of pre-18th century Spanish settlers.
+Most speakers of New Mexican Spanish are descendants of pre-18th century Spanish settlers.
 Contrary to popular belief, New Mexican Spanish is not an archaic form of 17th-century Castilian Spanish; though some archaic elements exist, linguistic research has determined that the dialect "is neither more Iberian nor more archaic" than other varieties spoken in the Americas.
 Nevertheless, centuries of isolation during the colonial period insulated the New Mexican dialect from "standard" Spanish, leading to the preservation of older vocabulary as well as its own innovations.

 Besides Navajo, which is also spoken in Arizona, several other Native American languages are spoken by smaller groups in New Mexico, most of which are endemic to the state.
 Native New Mexican languages include Mescalero Apache, Jicarilla Apache, Tewa, Southern Tiwa, Northern Tiwa, Towa, Keres (Eastern and Western), and Zuni.
 Mescalero and Jicarilla Apache are closely related Southern Athabaskan languages, and both are also related to Navajo.
 Tewa, the Tiwa languages, and Towa belong to the Kiowa-Tanoan language family, and thus all descend from a common ancestor.
 Keres and Zuni are language isolates with no relatives outside of New Mexico.